Aubière: Railways

 The nearest railway stations are located in the neighbouring commune of Clermont-Ferrand: the Gare de Clermont-Ferrand and the Gare de Clermont-La Pardieu.

-Public transit
+Public transport

-Since August 27, 2007, Aubière has contained three stops (Cézeaux Pellez, Campus, and Margeride) of the Clermont-Ferrand tramway.
+Since 27 August 2007, Aubière has three stops (Cézeaux Pellez, Campus, and Margeride) of the Clermont-Ferrand tramway.
 There are four bus lines (3, 12, 13, and 21).

 Town planning

 A local urban master plan was approved by the municipal council on April 8, 2008.

 Accommodation

 As of 2017, the commune numbered 5,862 housing units, compared to 5,196 in 2007.
 Among these, 90.1% were primary residences, 1.9% secondary residences, and 8.0% vacant residences.
 50.2% of the residences were houses and 45.9% apartments.
 The percentage of primary residences owned by their residents was 48.9%.
 The percentage of empty HLM (habitation à loyer modéré), or rent-controlled housing, was 10.2%.

 History

 The earliest traces of the commune date back to the 13th century, when it was within the outer walls of a castle.

 Until the end of the 19th century, Aubière featured a sizeable winemaking industry, which ended after the phylloxera epidemic.
 Proof of that is the fact that most of the houses in the village contain a wine vat, and numerous wine cellars were built on the north and south edges of the Artière valley.
 Today there is only one wine producer in the village.

 The distinctive feature of these wine cellars is that they were constructed above ground because the water that runs under the houses creates a large amount of humidity in the basement.
 Thus, an urban legend has that people used to speak of going “up to the cellar” rather than “down to the cellar”.

 The Aubière Vine and Wine Museum preserves the traditional tools used in winemaking as well as most archival documents.
 The scope of this museum is not restricted to the village of Aubière, but covers wine produced elsewhere in Auvergne as well.